-Inspired by the house salads served in North American Thai restaurants, this Thai pineapple salad is the perfect side dish or first course to serve with Asian-style noodle or rice dishes.
+Inspired by the house salads served in North American Thai restaurants, this Thai pineapple salad with peanut dressing is the perfect side dish or first course to serve with Asian-style noodle, rice, or tofu dishes.

 A larger portion can serve as the centerpiece of a meal alongside a simple tofu or tempeh dish.
 Who knows if this fresh-tasting salad resembles anything from authentic Thai cuisine, but either way, it’s refreshing and flavorful.

 Colorful and inviting, this salad features the usual suspects — lettuce, tomato, cucumber, and pepper — but what gives it a little something extra is the addition of broccoli and pineapple.

 The salad is made extra luscious with a coconut peanut dressing.
 As I often do, I offer a shortcut option using a bottled Thai peanut satay sauce, which has similar ingredients, and then some.